JarofMolasses/305-Capstone-software/README.md

 ### TODO:
 1. document required arduino libraries or pack up all dependencies into main directory
-2. python (or Matlab) processing script
+2. add support for adafruit 3686 sensor